BobsProgrammingAcademy/portfolio-website/README.md

 Go to http://localhost:3000/ to view the application.

-## Add data to the website
+## Add data to the application

-Add data to through Django Admin.
+Add data through Django Admin.

 Go to http://127.0.0.1:8000/admin to access the Django Admin interface and sign in using the admin credentials.